SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 war only breaks out when tenstions are high, otherwise you would just defend.

-once tensions become high, war becomes inevitable.
+once tensions become high, war becomes inevitable, and can be triggered at the smallest event.